acgeospatial/awesome-earthobservation-code/contributing.md

 # Please feel free to contribute!
 Open a pull request

+1. Fork it
+2. Clone it to your local system
+3. Make a new branch
+4. Make your changes
+5. Push it back to your repo
+6. Click the Compare & pull request button
+7. Click Create pull request to open a new pull request

 Or file an issue

 Or send me an email info@acgeospatial.co.uk